ionvop/gpt-to-nlp-bridge/README.md

 ### Guide

-1. Deploy this repo into your local PHP server.
+1. Deploy this repo into a local PHP server.

 2. Open the API settings of your web interface.